pc2752/ss_synthesis/README.md

 <h2>Music Technology Group, Universitat Pompeu Fabra, Barcelona</h2>

 This repository contains the source code for the paper with the same title.
-Please note that the model presented here is currently configured just for the iKala dataset, as published in the corresponding paper.
+Please note that the model presented here is currently configured just for the iKala dataset, as published in the corresponding paper, but can also be used for other commerical songs.
+For examples of the output of the system, please visit: <i>https://pc2752.github.io/singing_voice_sep/</i>
-We will release a more generalized model soon.

 <h3>Installation</h3>
 To install, clone the repository and use <pre><code>pip install requirements.txt </code></pre> to install the packages required.